glurp/dsl-gtk/README.md

 Status
 ======

-NEW : 1.32.5  !!
-05-12-2015
+NEW : 1.33.0  !!
+01-06-2015

-WARNING !!!! current ruby-gtk3 version 2.2.4 is buggy on Windows ruby/32, bt ok wirh Ruby/x64 !!!
+WARNING !!!! current ruby-gtk3 version 2.2.5 is buggy on Windows ruby/32, but it is ok with Ruby/x64 !!!

 TODO  :

 * [x] make a demo of a gadget: REST/gui canvas/dialog/config
 * [x] grid : get selection double-click, debug...
 * [x] waiting gtk3 > 2.2.4
+* [ ] Refactor images loader for button/label/toggleBUtton...
-* [ ] Gadget api: atuel gadget are cairo drawing => to be encapsuled
+* [ ] Gadget api: actuel gadgets are cairo drawing => to be encapsuled
 * [ ] editor / executor  : console/canvas/widget+help
 * [ ] refactor samples demos with last improve: dynvar/autoslot...
 * [ ] resolve 100% gtk3 deprecated warning